-3.1.3 Qualification of Pipeline Personnel
+3.3.
+Qualification of Pipeline Personnel

 All gas pipeline operators are required to have a written Operator Qualification program to establish compliance policies for the DOT Operator Qualification Program as required by Subpart N - "Qualification of Pipeline Personnel" of Part 192 of Title 49 of the Code of Federal Regulations to qualify employees and contractors performing DOT-covered tasks.
-The Company's Operator Qualification Program applies to all individuals who perform covered tasks, whether they are employed by the Company, a contractor, a subcontractor or any other entity performing covered tasks on behalf of the Company.
+The Company's Operator Qualification Program applies to all individuals who perform covered tasks, whether they are employed by the Company, a contractor, a sub-contractor or any other entity performing covered tasks on behalf of the Company.
 Such programs are reviewed by the Operator Qualification department prior to performing work on pipelines or pipeline facilities.

 The Operator Qualification Program requires that employees are trained, initially qualified and subsequently re-qualified everyone, three or five years depending on the task.
 SoCalGas' training frequency conforms to these requirements and the results of the evaluations are recorded -- demonstrating employees' knowledge of and skills and abilities in accordance with the job requirements, and that they are qualified to perform the required tasks.
-If employees don't pass, they are not allowed to perform that activity until they have been successfully re-trained and re-qualified.
+Employees that do not pass are not authorized to perform that activity until they have been successfully re-trained and re-qualified.
 Essentially, any employee who performs a covered task -- ranging from meter readers to customer services field, distribution and transmission personnel -- must be qualified to perform Operator Qualification tasks.

 The Operator Qualification Program also requires that contractors' knowledge, training and skills conform to the job requirements and that they are qualified to perform the required tasks.
-An external vendor, who is one of the nation's leaders in regulatory compliance for Operator Qualification, has been retained to provide training, testing, Operator Qualification, and record retention for our pipeline contractors.
+An external vendor, who is one of the nation's leaders in regulatory compliance for Operator

-CONTINUING OPERATIONS SOCALGAS: SP.7-SC ----------------------- ----------- ---------
+CONTINUING OPERATIONS SOCALGAS: SP.7-SC ----------------------- ----------- --------- --